We kept solving the same problem. So we built the standard.

 We built Formspec in the open because the problem it solves — a missing standard for complex forms — can't be solved by a single organization.
 Standards gain value through adoption.
 A form specification locked inside a proprietary platform is just a proprietary format with good marketing.

-Everything is AGPL-3.0 licensed.
+Everything is open-core licensed.
 The specifications, the schemas, the implementations, the tooling.
 Form definitions are plain JSON files you own.
 No vendor dependency, no required runtime, no lock-in.
 We want people to build on this, fork it, write alternative implementations, and push it in directions we haven't thought of.